platformsh/platformsh-docs/sites/friday/src/get-started/flask/deploy/configure.md

 Beneath that line will be a section for `build:`.
 The [build hook](/create-apps/hooks/hooks-comparison/_index.md#build-hook) allows us to make changes to the application before it is finalized and deployed.
-You should notice that when the cli tool generated the configuration file for us, it automatically added `pip install -r requirements.txt` for us!
+You should notice that when the CLI tool generated the configuration file for us, it automatically added `pip install -r requirements.txt` for us!
 This same section is where we'll also instruct {{% vendor/name %}} to install our npm packages.
 But before that, I usually like to upgrade pip before I run `pip install` so I'm going to add a new line above that and add in `pip install --upgrade pip`.
 Then